GetJobber/jest-a-coverage-slip-detector/README.md

 ### First Run

-1. Generate and view coverage errors: `npm run test`
+1. Generate and view coverage errors: `npm test`
-1. Record current coverage errors as legacy exceptions: `npm run jest:updateCoverageExceptionsForce`
+1. Snapshot current coverage errors as legacy exceptions: `npm run jest:updateCoverageExceptionsForce`
 1. Commit the generated exception listing (`generatedCoverageExceptions.json` by default) to source control

 ### Going Forward

-- Run `npm run test` as normal (locally or in CI), any slips in test coverage will fail out the command.
+- Run `npm test` as normal (locally or in CI), any slips in test coverage will fail out the command.
 Note that this will happen for either legacy files not meeting their recorded targets, or in new files not meeting the configured goals.
 - As improvements to test coverage are made to legacy files, run `npm run jest:updateCoverageExceptions` to update the exception listing (and commit it) to "ratchet" up the coverage.